enqueuer-land/enqueuer/README.md

 Where plugin-folder and another-plugin-folder are the directories where the plugins are installed in.

 ##### implicitly
-When enqueuer runs, it looks for modules in `.nqr` folder in your home, a.k.a. ~/ folder, in linux distributions, directory.
+When enqueuer runs, it looks for modules in `.nqr` folder in the home directory, a.k.a. ~/ folder in linux distributions.
+Therefore, if you run:

+    $ npm install --global enqueuer
+    $ mkdir ~/.nqr
+    $ cd ~/.nqr
+    $ npm install enqueuer-plugin-amqp
+    $ nqr -p amqp

+You'll see that the `enqueuer-plugin-amqp` plugin will be loaded.
-Every enqueuer compatible module get implicitly loaded.
+Every enqueuer compatible module gets implicitly loaded.
 In order to be enqueuer compatible, a module has to have an `entryPoint` exported function in its main file and, in its package.json file, it has to have either 'enqueuer' or 'nqr' as keywords.

 ----